 Nixon undoes $2M in cuts to education, health care programs

-JEFFERSON CITY (AP) — Missouri Gov. Jay Nixon is allowing about $2 million in previously restricted funding to be spent.
+JEFFERSON CITY (AP) — Missouri Gov. Jay Nixon allowed about $2 million in previously restricted funding to be spent.

 Nixon said Monday he's releasing the money because of revenue growth this fiscal year.